billpoulson/krak/README.md

 - cd to the repository folder you want to attach to your user profile in GitKraken. `cd ./path/to/git/repo`
 - run the command:
    `krak`
-- your repo is ready to use in GitKraken.
+- your repo is available in GitKraken.

 ## Troubleshooting